Employee Commendations / Complaints

-If you wish to commend the actions of any Pembroke Pines Police Department officer or employee you may:
+If you wish to commend the actions, professionalism, or outstanding service of any Pembroke Pines Police Department officer or employee you may:

 The Internal Affairs Unit is responsible for investigating complaints and allegations of improper conduct made against employees of the Pembroke Pines Police Department.

-A copy of our Complaint Initiation Form can be obtained at our East PD Headquarters or West PD Substation, or downloaded here.
+A copy of our Complaint Initiation Form can be obtained at our East PD Headquarters or West PD Substation, or downloaded here about undefined about undefined .